saucelabs/sauce-docs/docs/mobile-apps/mobile-faq.md

 * am compat enable
 * cmd connectivity airplane-mode (enable|disable)

-If the command you need to use is not on the list, you can submit a request through this [form](https://docs.google.com/forms/d/1t4MCf6ClHlLxX80RP5bNU9wVJBhQOd4ll6IjP0ecMgc) or reach out to your Customer Success Manager or Sauce Labs Support.
+If the command you require is not listed, you can submit a request through this [form](https://docs.google.com/forms/d/1t4MCf6ClHlLxX80RP5bNU9wVJBhQOd4ll6IjP0ecMgc) or reach out to your Customer Success Manager or Sauce Labs Support for assitance.

 ### Security